 To Understand Television’s Future, We Must Examine Its Past

 To appreciate the evolution of the visual broadcasting technology that we see today, we have to acknowledge the motivation behind why television’s developers explored this form of visual media.
-From early fax machines to projectors, from the mechanical scan television to the electronic television – the visual content we now depend on went through many iterations.
+From early fax machines to projectors, from the mechanical scan television to the electronic television to the OLED TVs we are seeing today – the visual content we now depend on went through many iterations.

 The motivation for the development of television was mixed.
 It was about the advancement of technology and also the ability to capitalize on giving an audience a clearer picture of what was being communicated.
 By clearer, I mean a more prescribed visual that is not simply left up to each audience member to interpret what they imagine and understand from written or spoken words.